MarceloPV21/bemol_challenge/Etapa_II_III/README.md

 # Notes

 * This project can be improved using Test Template technique on SearchByCep feature avoiding to     repeat steps.
-* Could be use keywords on Pages to avoiding write a lot of code on KWS file.
 * This project use Page Objects pattern.
 * Could be created a Dockerfile to build this image and use as docker container
 * Push to Docker hub to be used for others teammate easily.

-* Could be put on CI pipeline on Jenkins, Azure, Circle CI and others.